Quantum-State-Sensitive Detection of Alkali Dimers on Helium Nanodroplets by Laser-Induced Coulomb Explosion

 For \ce{K2} the triplet-to-singlet ratio is 3.7:1 and for \ce{Na2} it is 6.3:1.
-Unlike for \ce{Rb2}, we did not systematically perform measurements at many different laser intensities so the ratios may not have been measured in the saturation regime.
-In the case of \ce{Li2}, only the triplet state is observed.
-The binding energy of \ce{Li2} X $^1\Sigma_{\mathrm{g}}^+$ is 1.07 eV~\cite{jasik_calculation_2006} so its formation requires evaporation of $\sim$~1700 He atoms, which may be just too many to prevent desorption for the droplets sizes used here.
-The absence of \ce{Li2} in the X state is consistent with previous works~\cite{higgins_helium_1998, lackner_spectroscopy_2013}.
-Note that for \ce{K2}, the peak centered at 2.86 eV can be assigned as originating from Coulomb explosion of the \ce{K} trimer.
+Unlike for \ce{Rb2}, we did not systematically perform measurements at many different laser intensities but the intensities used were so high that the measurements were most likely performed in the saturation regime, in particular for \ce{K2}.
+In the case of \ce{Li2}, only the triplet state is observed consistent with previous works~\cite{higgins_helium_1998, lackner_spectroscopy_2013}.
+Note that for \ce{K}, the peak centered at 2.86 eV can be assigned as originating from Coulomb explosion of the \ce{K} trimer.
 For \ce{Na}, the trimer peak is also observed at higher vapor pressures in the pickup cell~\cite{kranabetter_2021}.